wp-plugins/scroll-triggered-boxes/readme.txt

 - Initial release, things like settings might still change without backwards compatibility.

 == Upgrade Notice ==

+= 1.0.4 =
+Two important bugfixes for when using an element as the trigger point.

 = 1.0.3 =
 Fixed incorrect calculation of page height for some themes.